kati-e/aszefr/README.md

-Another Zoom Effect for React
+A Simple Zoom Effect for React
 -------------------------------------------

 These are some zoom effect React Components that are in progress as a personal project.